 - Corporate Relocation Boom: Many large corporations and IT startups are moving their headquarters or branches from California and other states to Texas.

-- Geographical Advantage: Located in the central southern U.S., Texas is favorable for logistics and trade, especially with Mexico and South America.
+- Geographical Advantage: Located in the central southern U.S., Texas has logistical and trade advantages, especially with Mexico and South America.

 Texas Migration Story |